Guide to Hiring in Sweden

 Note: If a public holiday falls on a weekend day, the holiday is usually observed on the following workday.

-Are background checks mandatory in Sweden?
+Are background checks mandatory?

 Background checks are not mandatory in Sweden for all types of employment.
 However, in some industries, such as finance and banking, background checks may be required as a part of the employer's due diligence process.
 Additionally, some positions that involve working with vulnerable populations, such as children or the elderly, may require a criminal background check.